Updated: May 10

 One of the most common proverbs, we learnt in our early developmental years.
-At a stage of life which was as innocent as we could get.
+At a stage of life which was as innocent as it could get.
 We had tons of friends.
 Building friends, colony friends, class friends, batch friends, junior friends, senior friends and what not !
 That was our big world with no signs of mean behaviour.
 No diplomatic conduct, whatsoever.
 Of course there were fights, even brawls.
-There were a lot of ‘ Mummy ko bata dungi’ ‘Papa ko bata dunga’ moments.
+There were a lot of ‘ Mummy ko bata dungi’ and ‘Papa ko bata dunga’ moments.
 But we’d forget about these fights within hours or merely a few minutes.
 These fights were settled over a bar of chocolate or an ice cream (whatever we could afford from the pocket money)

 Alas, we grew up. (whether we liked it or not) We grew up and so did our egos!
 The fights that could be resolved with a simple ice cream just got difficult with time.
 Gradually there was an uncomfortable silence and a loss of words.
 We changed and so did they!

 But amidst all this we miss the person we used to be.
 There exists a different version of ourselves with different people we meet at different phases of our lives ( I know I have used ‘different’ thrice in that sentence, you Grammar Nazis !)